Ready for a Fresh Start?

-4. Money that is owed but not yet paid;
+Money that is due but has not yet been received;

 Further, you must provide a value for your property.
 The value should be based on the replacement value of the property as of the date of the filing of the bankruptcy petition.
 Reference should be made to the price that a retail merchant would charge for property of that kind given the age and condition of the property at the time of the filing of the case.

-can advise you on your options.
+Attorney Atkins can advise you of your options.
 Fees are tailored to each case.

 Which type is best for me?

 When an individual has a regular source of income available or does not qualify for a Chapter 7 case, a Chapter 13 reorganization will be beneficial because the repayment to the creditors can be restructured and tailored more closely to the disposable income that is available.
 All debts can be restructured in a Chapter 13 plan EXCEPT FOR home mortgage loans and other long term debts.
-An arrearage on a home mortgage or long term debt can be caught up or cured in a Chapter 13 plan, while the regular payments to the creditor are resumed.
+When an arrearage on a home mortgage or long term debt is to be caught up or cured in a Chapter 13 plan, the ongoing mortgage payments will also be included in the Plan payment.
+This type of case is referred to as a `conduit mortgage case’.
 Unsecured debts, such as credit cards, medical bills, finance companies, or check cashing debts, do not need to be paid in full unless disposable income is available.

 Secured debts must be paid up to the amount owed but no more than the value of the property.
-An exception exists for a personal car loan taken out within two and one-half years (910 days) of the filing of the case.
+An exception exists for a personal car loan taken out within two and one-half years (910 days) of the filing of the case or a loan incurred to purchase personal property within one (1) year of the filing of the case.
 The full amount owed must be paid, even if the value of the property is less than the amount owed.
-A further exception exists in the event that a loan for other personal property is taken out within one year of the filing of the case.
-The full amount must be paid, even if the value is less than the amount owed.

 Chapter 7 Bankruptcy